-Note 1 - Our planned fee for the certification of claims and returns is based on the indicative scale fee set by the PSAA.
-The final fee will be reported to you in our annual certification report, upon completion of this work in November 2017.
+Our planned fee for the certification of claims and returns is based on the indicative scale fee set by the PSAA.
+The final fee will be reported to you in our annual certification report, upon completion of this work.

 We confirm we have not undertaken any non-audit work outside of the PSAA's requirements.